 Upon receiving a new data message, either by push or in response to a pull-request, p first performs some sanity checks.
 If the message passes these checks, p delivers it to the application and saves it in its message buffer for a number of rounds.
-The sanity checks employ cryptographic mechanisms, which ensure that the attacker has negligible probability of fabricating a message that passes these checks.
-Consequently, bogus messages impact only their first recipient.
-However, the sanity checks are costly in terms of execution time (e.g., verifying digital signatures).
-Thus, performing sanity checks at a high rate effectively causes DoS.

 Resource allocation and bounds.
 In each round, p sends push-offers to all the processes in its $view{push}$ and pull-requests to all the processes in its $view{pull}$.
 If the total number of push-replies and pull-requests that arrive in a round exceeds p's sending capacity, then p equally divides its capacity between sending responses to push-replies and to pull-requests.
 Likewise, p responds to a bounded number (typically $|view{push}|$) of push-offers in a round, and if more data messages than it can handle arrive, then p divides its capability for processing incoming data messages equally between messages arriving in response to pull-requests and those arriving in response to push-replies.
-The messages are randomly chosen from the incoming message buffers.

-At the end of each round, p flushes its incoming message buffers.
+At the end of each round, p discards all unread messages from its incoming message buffers.
 This is important, especially in the presence of DoS attacks, as an attacker can send more messages than p can handle in a round.
+Since rounds are locally controlled and randomly vary in duration, the attacker cannot "aim" its messages for the beginning of a round.
+Thus, a bogus message has an equal likelihood of being discarded at the end of the round as an authentic messages does.